Be a part of the story…Help to restore and protect Jane Austen’s precious home.

 If you love Jane Austen and want to help us preserve her memory by securing this most treasured Austen site, please donate to Jane’s Fund.

-Just £15 can buy one roof tile or why not consider donating your next Jane Austen £10 note to Jane’s Fund and make a difference today.
+Why not consider donating your next Jane Austen £10 note to Jane’s Fund and make a difference today.

 Those able to give £1000 or more will be entitled to a private tour of the House.
 If you would like to discuss a particular gift or bequest for Jane’s Fund, please call the Museum on 01420 83262 or email firstname.lastname@example.org.